DEP says leaks, spill damage continue at storage site where gas leaked for weeks - NewsBreak

 SOMERSET COUNTY, Pa (WTAJ) – The Pennsylvania Department of Transportation (PennDOT) is implementing a bridge closure on Route 3003 (Draketown Road) at the intersection with T-393 (Conn Road) in Lower Turkeyfoot Township due to some undermining of the stone abutment.
 This restriction is being implemented in the interest of safety and will be effective immediately. […]

-CLEARFIELD COUNTY, Pa (WTAJ) – In anticipation of heavy snow that is to fall in our area, and out of an abundance of caution, Clearfield Borough Mayor Mason Strouse is declaring a snow emergency.
-The emergency will be in effect from Wednesday, December 14 at 9 p.m. through Friday, December 16 at 6 a.m.
-During […]
+(WTAJ) – In anticipation of heavy snow that is to fall in our area, and out of an abundance of caution, multiple areas across Central Pa are declaring snow emergencies.
+The Clearfield borough in Clearfield County, and both Harris and Patton Township in Centre County have declared snow emergencies thus far.
+The emergency in Clearfield […]

 wccsradio.com